-Three Committee meetings were held in 2023 and the attendance records of the Nomination and Remuneration Committee members are set out on page 43 of this Annual Report.
+Four Committee meetings were held in 2024 and the attendance records of the Nomination and Remuneration Committee members are set out on page 40 of this Annual Report.
 The major works performed by the Nomination and Remuneration Committee during the year included:

-- made recommendations to the Board on the extensions of the employment contracts of Executive Director and Deputy Chief Executive as well as Deputy Chief Executive and Head of Mainland Business Division of the Bank and their retirement dates; - (ii) reviewed the Board Performance Evaluation Report for 2023 prepared by Deloitte (the external consultant), and recommended to the Board for approval; - (iii) reviewed the structure, size, composition (including tenure, skills, knowledge and experience) and diversity of the Board and its committees and made recommendations to the Board; - (iv) reviewed the efficiency and effectiveness of the functioning of the Board and its committees; - (v) assessed the past performance and ongoing suitability of each Director (including Chief Executive serving as Executive Director) taking into account the Director's time commitment to the business of the Bank as well as any potential conflicts of interest arising, and provided advice to the Board; - (vi) assessed and confirmed the independence of the Independent Non-executive Directors of the Bank; - (vii) reviewed the updated policy of Senior Management's and Key Personnel's succession and recommended to the Board; - (viii) reviewed the salary adjustment proposal for 2023 and the variable remuneration for 2022 for the Executive Directors, Senior Management and Key Personnel, and recommended to the Board; - (ix) made recommendations to the Board on the appointments and remuneration packages of a number of Senior Management and Key Personnel; - (x) approved the Bank's variable remuneration budget proposal for 2024 and reported to the Board; - (xi) approved the Bank-level deferred cash bonus to be paid in 2023 and reported to the Board;
+- made recommendations to the Board on the extension of the employment contract and/or retirement date of Executive Director and Deputy Chief Executive as well as Executive Director, Deputy Chief Executive and Head of Mainland Business Division of the Bank; - (ii) made recommendations to the Board on the change of composition of the Board Committees; - (iii) reviewed the structure, size, composition (including tenure, skills, knowledge and experience) and diversity of the Board and its Committees and made recommendations to the Board; - (iv) reviewed the efficiency and effectiveness of the functioning of the Board and its Committees and reported to the Board; - (v) assessed the past performance and ongoing suitability of each Director (including Chief Executive serving as Executive Director) taking into account the Director's time commitment to the business of the Bank as well as any potential conflicts of interest arising, and provided advice to the Board; - (vi) assessed and confirmed the independence of the Independent Non-executive Directors of the Bank; - (vii) reviewed the updated succession policy for Senior Management and Key Personnel and recommended to the Board; - (viii) reviewed the salary adjustment proposal for 2024 and the variable remuneration for 2023 for the Executive Directors, Senior Management and Key Personnel, and recommended to the Board; - (ix) made recommendations to the Board on the appointment and/or remuneration package of Executive Director, Alternate Chief Executives, and certain members of Senior Management and Key Personnel; - (x) reviewed the Bank's discretionary variable remuneration budget proposal for 2025; - (xi) approved the Bank-level deferred variable remuneration to be paid in 2024 and reported to the Board; - (xii) reviewed the performance indicators of the Corporate Scorecard of the Bank for 2024 and the estimated achievement of targets for 2024; reviewed the proposal for the 2024 discretionary variable remuneration pool and Mainland relationship managers' incentive framework and recommended to the Board; - (xiii) reviewed the Bank-level 2025 salary review proposal and recommended to the Board;

-- (xii) reviewed the performance indicators of the Corporate Balanced Scorecard of the Bank for 2023 and the estimated achievement of targets for 2023; reviewed the proposal for the 2023 discretionary variable remuneration pool and Mainland relationship managers' incentive framework and recommended to the Board; - (xiii) reviewed the Bank-level 2024 salary review proposal and recommended to the Board; - (xiv) reviewed and confirmed the vesting arrangement for the unvested shares for 2019 and 2020 and reported to the Board; - (xv) reviewed the proposal of the 「開門紅」incentive plan for 2024 and recommended to the Board; - (xvi) reviewed the updated Remuneration Policy and its appendix and recommended to the Board; - (xvii) received the report on Independent Review of the Group for 2022 against "Guideline on a Sound Remuneration System" ("CG-5") under the SPM issued by the HKMA by Internal Audit Division; and - (xviii) reviewed the updated Chong Hing Bank Corporate Culture Policy, the progress updates and the implementation of Chong Hing Bank Corporate Culture and reported to the Board.
+- (xiv) reviewed and confirmed the vesting arrangement for the unvested shares for 2019 and 2020 and reported to the Board; - (xv) reviewed the proposals of 2 award schemes for 2024 and the 「開門紅」incentive plan for 2025, and recommended to the Board; - (xvi) reviewed the updated Remuneration Policy and its appendix and recommended to the Board; - (xvii) received the report on Independent Review of the Group for 2023 against CG-5 by Vialto; - (xviii) reviewed the implementation and progress updates of Chong Hing Bank Corporate Culture and reported to the Board; and - (xix) reviewed its Terms of Reference and reported to the Board.